 Malaga Fashion Week counts as one of the biggest autumn events in Malaga.
-It runs for 2 days (dates for 2019 are 13 and 14 September) and showcases the city’s haute couture talent.
+It runs for 2 days (dates for 2020 haven’t been confirmed yet) and showcases the city’s haute couture talent.
 Its signature is the (very) long blue carpet that stretches the entire length of Calle Larios, earning it the accolade of the longest catwalk in Europe.
 Read all about Malaga Fashion Week.

 See Malaga from up high